Asishkakarla2004/Efficient-Secured-Data-Retrieval-Using-Cloud/README.md

 - Admin dashboard expects a user with `role='admin'` to exist in the `users` table, or you can extend the current `admin` table login flow.
 - Failed logins and encryption activity are tracked through `access_logs` and `encryption_logs`.

-## Deployment

-### Render

-- Create a new Web Service
-- Set environment variables from `.env`
-- Use a start command like `gunicorn app:app`
-- Connect to a managed MySQL service

-### Railway

-- Create a Python service
-- Add MySQL plugin or external MySQL database
-- Set the same environment variables
-- Start with `gunicorn app:app`

-### PythonAnywhere

-- Upload the project
-- Create a virtualenv and install `requirements.txt`
-- Configure the WSGI file to point to `app:app`
-- Set environment variables in the web app configuration

 ## Security Improvements You Can Add Next

 - Email delivery for password reset links